SimonGenin/hadron-docs/src/serializer.md

 ## Configuration

-If You are using hadron application, You just need to add to it's config schamas and set of parsers:
+If You are using hadron application, You just need to add to it's config schemas and set of parsers:

 ```javascript
 const config = {